gongahkia/personal-wiki/PHP.md

     // require => functions the same way as include except a fatal error is created if specified file absent
     // require_once => checks whether a file is already imported, if already imported then will NOT include it again to prevent circular importing, creates a fatal error if specified file absent
         // generally preferred for greater safety offered
-    // spl_autoload_register() => built-in function that is called once at the beginning of the file, facilitates automatic creation of undefined classes that are instantiated as their own php file, takes in a function name (string) or an anonymous function as an argument, where the function takes in $class as an argument and requires or includes the special variable $class.php with a file path that can be augmented (similar to Java) in the functiond definition
+    // spl_autoload_register() => built-in function that is called once at the beginning of the file, automatically loads predefined classes which are separated as their own php file, takes in a function name (string) or an anonymous function which receives a $class argument, where the function definition specifies the file path to find the predefined classes' .php files
+        // allows for a templated and tiered approach to creating different classes and objects

 include 'my-file.php';
 include_once 'my-file.php';
 require 'my-file.php';
 require_once 'my-file.php';

-// if an undefined class is instantiated, creates that class as a {class}.php file in the same file directory spl_autoload_register(
+spl_autoload_register(
     function($class){
-        require_once "$class.php"; // specified file path is same directory
+        require_once "$class.php"; // specified file path to find predefined classes is same directory }
-    }
 )

-// spl_autoload_register can only be called once by right but called multiple times here for example's sake
+// spl_autoload_register should only be called once by right but called multiple times here for example's sake spl_autoload_register(
-// if an undefined class is instantiated, creates the file in the file path model/{class}.php spl_autoload_register(
     function($class){
-        require_once "model/$class.php"; // specified file path is within the model file directory }
+        require_once "model/$class.php"; // specified file path to find predefined classes is within the model file directory }
 )